korken89/ssmarshal/README.md

 There is no padding.

-As you can see, this format is not self-describing.
+As you might see, this format is not self-describing.
 To successfully deserialize a value, the exact layout must be known ahead-of-time.

 ## Alternatives